Listen to the full audio: Breonna Taylor grand jury recordings released

 Sept.
 23 recording – 3

-Police used a narcotics warrant to enter Taylor’s Louisville apartment on March 13 and shot her after Taylor’s boyfriend fired at them.
+Police used a narcotics warrant to enter Taylor’s Louisville apartment on March 13 with a battering ram and shot her after Taylor’s boyfriend fired at them.
 Taylor, a 26-year-old emergency medical worker, was shot five times.
 Police found no drugs there.

 The grand jury did charge fired Officer Brett Hankison with three counts of wanton endangerment for shooting into a neighboring apartment.
 No one was hit.
 He has pleaded not guilty.
 Cameron said there was no conclusive evidence that any of Hankison’s shots hit Taylor.